 Better Information.
 Better Decisions.

-An anti-override campaign has launched asking residents to trust a set of claims that simply do not withstand scrutiny.
+An anti-override campaign asks residents to trust a set of claims that do not withstand scrutiny.

-Their case relies on selective math, omitted context, inflated tax figures, and a fundamental misunderstanding of how the override works.
+Their case relies on selective math, omitted context, inflated tax figures, and a fundamental misunderstanding (or active misrepresentation) of how the override works.

 The result is a picture of Marblehead's finances that is misleading at best and inaccurate at worst.